OGRECave/blender2ogre/MeshTriangulation.md

 # Mesh Triangulation

-While Blender is able to create meshes featuring triangles, quads and n-gons, OGRE3D being a realtime rendering engine deals only with triangles.
+While Blender can create meshes featuring triangles, quads and n-gons, OGRE3D being a realtime rendering engine deals only with triangles.
 That means that blender2ogre needs to perform a process of mesh triangulation to export the meshes.
 Sometimes this triangulation process leads to some problems described here.